A Branch office or a Representative office in 2023

 - In China, a BO name must be in Chinese and contain i) the nationality of the parent entity and ii) the Chinese name of the parent entity and iii) the city where the branch is located and iv) the suffix “representative office.”; and

 - For each target country, I recommend your Firm prepares a specific tailored detailed comparison table contrasting the different entity types.
-Healy Consultants Group PLC will help you with the same;
+Healy Consultants Group will help you with the same;

 I hope this web page helps your Firm choose the best entity to meet your business goals in the target country.
-Engage Healy Consultants Group PLC to project manage the A to Z of the business set up.
+Engage Healy Consultants Group to project manage the A to Z of the business set up.
 To advance the engagement, communicate with our Staff via the contact details below: